 AMR Corp.
-(AAMRQ)’s American Airlines, seeking to reduce labor costs while in bankruptcy, defeated an effort by some employees to block wage and benefit cuts as they consider joining a union.
+(AAMRQ:US)’s American Airlines, seeking to reduce labor costs while in bankruptcy, defeated an effort by some employees to block wage and benefit cuts as they consider joining a union.

 U.S. Bankruptcy Judge Sean Lane in Manhattan today denied a request from passenger service agents for an order prohibiting the airline from imposing changes to employment terms with a union-representation election set to take place.